abhay702/abhayr.github.io/_pages/about.md

 - Talking to servers like they’re people.
 - Fixing one bug and accidentally creating three more.
 - Running `docker-compose` like a prayer ritual.
-- Asking ChatGPT to write bios like this one.

 I built an FAQ chatbot that’s basically the office version of “ask your mom.”
 I also made a resume scanner that’s way better at judging resumes than HR.
 Fair?
 No. Funny?
 Absolutely.